keygen-sh/keygen-relay/SPEC.md

 );

-CREATE TABLE IF NOT EXISTS nodes ( id BIGINT PRIMARY KEY AUTOINCREMENT, fingerprint TEXT UNIQUE NOT NULL, claimed_at DATETIME
+CREATE TABLE IF NOT EXISTS nodes ( id INTEGER PRIMARY KEY AUTOINCREMENT, fingerprint TEXT UNIQUE NOT NULL, claimed_at DATETIME
 );

-CREATE TABLE IF NOT EXISTS audit_logs ( id BIGINT PRIMARY KEY AUTOINCREMENT, action TEXT NOT NULL, entity_type TEXT NOT NULL, entity_id TEXT NOT NULL,
+CREATE TABLE IF NOT EXISTS audit_logs ( id INTEGER PRIMARY KEY AUTOINCREMENT, action TEXT NOT NULL, entity_type TEXT NOT NULL, entity_id TEXT NOT NULL,